davidleiti/Monumental/README.md

 - The user should be able to create an account with a combination of an email address and a password.
-- The users should be able to authenticate themselves with their created email and password accounts or via third-party providers such as Google or Facebook ac- counts.
+- The users should be able to authenticate themselves with their created email and password accounts or via third-party providers such as Google or Facebook accounts.
-- The user should be able to create exploration sessions after being localized by the application and specifying the desired details such as radius of search, the limit im- posed on the number of landmarks to be found, as well as the preferred categories.
+- The user should be able to create exploration sessions after being localized by the application and specifying the desired details such as radius of search, the limit imposed on the number of landmarks to be found, as well as the preferred categories.
     After searching for points of interest based on the above criteria, the application should present the number of landmarks discovered.
 The user then should have the option to start the session or adjust the search criteria.
-After starting a session, the relevant information should be saved on the cloud and be cached locally on the de- vice by the application such that it will not further rely on internet access for basic operations.
+After starting a session, the relevant information should be saved on the cloud and be cached locally on the device by the application such that it will not further rely on internet access for basic operations.
 - The user may save their active session progress at any time to synchronize their locally cached data with the cloud database.